Cup-Of-JavaScript/javascript-postgres-db/readme.md

 ```

 # Constraint: Foreign Key
 A foreign key is a database contraint that states that a key in one table MUST exist in another table.
 Foreign keys ensure that our database has referential integrity (our databse doesn't contain junk).
+Foreign keys are automatically created by pgAdmin when we create relationships between entities in our ERDs.

 # Videos
 - [Create Sequence Counter (5m)](https://youtu.be/hpL9C5FWIRk)